 Burning Suppression & Destruction

-But even Cromwellian despoliation did not put an end to divine worship in the Abbey.
-Mass continued to be said there as it has been said for almost 800 years. |
+Even Cromwellian despoliation did not bring an end to divine worship in the Abbey.
+Mass continued to be said there, as it had been for almost 800 years.